Cyberlane/Soldering-is-easy/Tutorial.md

 You should have a kit which looks pretty similar to this
 ![001]

-Once you empty out the kit onto a table, you should have the following pieces :
+Each kit comes with the following pieces:

 A) Your badge, which is a Printed Circuit Board (PCB)

 B) A CR2032 coincell battery

-C) 2x LEDs (these will be the eyes) - one leg is longer than the other, and the longer leg goes into the top of each eye, while the shorter goes into the bottom of each eye.
+C) 2x LEDs (these will be the 'eyes') - one leg is longer than the other: the longer leg goes into the top of each eye, while the shorter goes into the bottom of each eye.

 D) A battery holder